National Liberation Front of Tripura

-The National Liberation Front of Tripura (abbreviated NLFT) was a banned Christian Tripuri nationalist militant organisation based in Tripura, India.
+The National Liberation Front of Tripura (abbreviated NLFT) was a banned Tripuri nationalist militant organisation based in Tripura, India.
 It had an estimated 1500 members in 2001.
-The NLFT sought to secede from India and establish an independent Tripuri state and was an active participant in the Insurgency in Northeast India.
+The NLFT sought to secede from India and establish an independent Tripuri state and was an active participant in the insurgency in Northeast India.
 The NLFT is currently designated as a terrorist organization in India.

 History

-With the increased immigration of Bengalis from the Bangladesh and West Bengal in the aftermath of one of the worst ethnic riots, the NLFT was born in 1989 with the backing of the Baptist Church of Tripura.
+With the increased immigration of Bengalis from the Bangladesh and West Bengal to Tripura, in the aftermath of one of the worst ethnic riots, the NLFT was created in 1989.
 Since then, the NLFT has been advancing its cause through armed rebellion.
-In its constitution, the organization claims to represent the indigenous population which it claims has been marginalized by "the subjugation policy of imperialist Hindustani (India)"; its constitution makes no mention of any specific religion and claims to extend membership to "any person irrespective of caste, sex or creed".
-However, some people who have left the NLFT, including former area commander Nayanbashi Jamatia, include animists and Hindus.
+In its constitution, the organization claims to represent the indigenous Tripuri population which it claims has been marginalized by "the subjugation policy of imperialist Hindustani (India)"; its constitution makes no mention of any specific religion and claims to extend membership to "any person irrespective of caste, sex or creed".
+Many leaders of the group were Animists and Hindus.

-The NLFT has been described as engaging in terrorist violence motivated by their.
 The NLFT is listed as a terrorist organization in the Prevention of Terrorism Act, 2002.
 The state government contends that the Baptists of Tripura supply arms and give financial support to the NLFT.
 In April 2000, according to the state government, the secretary of the Noapara Freedom Front in Tripura, Nagmanlal Halam, was arrested with explosives and confessed that for two years he had been buying explosives for the NLFT.
-In 2000, the NLFT threatened to kill Hindus celebrating the religious festival of Durga Puja.
-At least 20 in Tripura have been killed in two years for resisting forced conversion to Christianity.
-A leader of the Jamatia tribe, Rampada Jamatia, said that armed NLFT militants were forcibly converting tribal villagers to Christianity which he said was a serious threat to peace These forcible conversions back to Christianity sometimes including the use of "rape as a means of intimidation," were noted by academics outside of India in 2007.
+In 2000, the NLFT threatened to kill people celebrating the Bengali festival of Durga Puja.
+A Ram Pada Jamatia, a BJP politician, claims the group forcefully converted tribal villagers to Christianity which he said was a serious threat to peace.

 In accordance with its stated goal of turning Tripura into the "land of Tripura free of Bengalis", the NLFT has told tribal communities to do act cleansing Tripura from Bengalis.
 This has caused the Bengali, Jamatia tribesmen and the predominantly animist Reangs to oppose the NLFT.